loveencounterflow/coffeenode-chr/README.md

 a codepoint, a codepoint is a byte', a truism in all early encoding schemes.
-In Unicode, a 'character' (a unit of writing) is distinct from a 'glyph' (the graphical appearance of a character), and while each 'glyph' is mapped to a 'codepoint', many virtually indistinguishable glyphs may be mapped to disparate codepoints (for a number of reasons—some good, some bad, some historically justified, some mistakenly).
+In Unicode, a 'character' (a unit of writing) is distinct from a 'glyph' (the graphical appearance of a character), and while each 'glyph' is mapped to a 'codepoint', many virtually indistinguishable glyphs may be mapped to disparate codepoints (for a number of reasons—some good, some bad, some historically justified, some mistaken).
-Further, only 256 Unicode codepoints are representable within a 'byte'—a scant 0.256% of the ≈100,000 codepoints in use (as of Unicode&nbsp;6).
-Understanding the codepoint / character / byte schism is essential for any programmer wanting to process text.
+Further, **only 256 Unicode codepoints are representable within a 'byte'—a scant 0.256% of the ≈100,000 codepoints in use** (as of Unicode&nbsp;6). **Understanding the codepoint / character / byte schism is essential for any programmer wanting to process text**.

 Now JavaScript *was* fairly advanced for its time in that its text data type—the `String`—was defined in terms of Unicode characters at a time when the programming community at large was still happily hacking